mcanabrava/hbd-generator-api/README.md

 ## Rate Limit and Throttling

-This project uses flask rate limite library.
+This project uses the Flask rate limit library.
 To install, execute the command below:

 ```
 pip install Flask-Limiter
 ```

-Using Flask-Limiter is as easy as adding the @limiter.limit decorator with the limiting expression as a string on top of each endpoint, example: @limiter.limit("10 per minute").
-The greatest advantage of rate limiting calls for this project is that as credits for my ChatGPT API Key are limited, I would like to avoid a single user to drain all of the credits by making multiple calls in a short time window.
+Using Flask-Limiter is as easy as adding the @limiter.limit decorator with the limiting expression as a string on top of each endpoint, for example: @limiter.limit("10 per minute").
+The greatest advantage of rate-limiting calls for this project is that as credits for my ChatGPT API Key are limited, I would like to avoid a single user draining all of the credits by making multiple calls in a short time window.
 The result of multiple calls after the rate limit implementation can be seen below:

 ![RateLimit](images/rateLimit.png)